 The eyes have it.
 When you look around the table, use “piece-of-the-pie” eye contact.
 Deliver your opening line to one person.
 Most likely it will be one of the most important people in the room.
 Then look at each person for a thought, an idea, or a phrase.
 Don’t scan.
 Communicate your interest and confidence by looking at each of them for at least a few seconds.

-The Oscar-winning actor Sir Michael Caine said, “Rehearsal is the work; performance is the relaxation.”
-When you see a natural salesperson or a great speaker, chances are that they are so well rehearsed that they look natural.
-Follow these tips, and you’ll get there as well!
+The Oscar-winning actor Michael Caine said, “Rehearsal is the work; performance is the relaxation.”
+Anytime you see a natural salesperson or a great speaker, chances are that they are so well rehearsed that they look natural.
+Follow these tips, and you will get there as well!

 Sign up for your complimentary trial and discover how FrippVT can transform you and your team.
 FrippVT delivers high-caliber comprehensive presentation and sales presentations skills training with built in accountability: http://frippvt.com

 Imagine a training program that gives you 24/7 access to one of the most in-demand executive speech coaches and sales presentation experts.
 FrippVT is designed to be immediately engaging and makes it fun to learn.
 If you are a novice presenter or a seasoned professional, you will find the content both practical and relevant.